-Recently, it was demonstrated that norbaeocystin could be an intermediate in the biosynthesis of psilocybin.3 In vitro tests demonstrated that L-tryptophan is converted to tryptamine by the enzyme PsiD which is then converted to 4-hydroxytryptamine by the enzyme PsiH.
+Recently, it was demonstrated that norbaeocystin could be an intermediate in the biosynthesis of psilocybin.2 In vitro tests showed that L-tryptophan is converted to tryptamine by the enzyme PsiD which is then converted to 4-hydroxytryptamine by the enzyme PsiH.
 PsiD can also synthesize 4-hydroxytryptamine directly from the substrate 4-hydroxy-L-tryptophan.
 Norbaeocystin is then synthesized by the enzyme PsiK.

 Never Studied and Poorly Understood

-For the most part, norbaeocystin has been ignored by the scientific community.
-It is almost never discussed.
-And, the biological effects are not well documented.
+For the most part, norbaeocystin has been ignored by the scientific community and it is seldom discussed.
+Further, its biological effects are not well documented.

-Researchers have hypothesized that norbaeocystin is generally found at lower concentrations than psilocybin.
-Documented chemotyping of psychoactive mushrooms supports this hypothesis, showing considerably higher amounts of psilocybin vis-a-vis other (unspecified) psilocybin derivatives.
+Researchers have hypothesized that norbaeocystin is generally found at lower concentrations than psilocybin.3–5 Documented chemotyping of psychoactive mushrooms supports this hypothesis, showing considerably higher amounts of psilocybin vis-a-vis other (unspecified) psilocybin derivatives.

 Norbaeocystin is generally regarded as non-psychedelic.
 However, there is no evidence to support this belief.
-Furthermore, the absence of psychedelic properties does not exclude it’s potential for therapeutic uses — for example in modulating the properties of drugs and/or endogenous neurotransmitters (e.g, serotonin) — without an intoxicating effect.
+Furthermore, the absence of psychedelic properties does not exclude it’s potential for therapeutic uses, for example, in modulating the properties of drugs, endogenous neurotransmitters, or both (e.g., serotonin) without an intoxicating effect.

-If we draw an analogy to the accepted metabolic pathway for psilocybin, we would infer that norbaeocystin is dephosphorylated in the body to form 4-hydroxytryptamine, which is further metabolized.
+Drawing an analogy to the accepted metabolic pathway in mushrooms for the synthesis of psilocybin,2 one could infer that norbaeocystin is dephosphorylated in the body to form 4-hydroxytryptamine, which is further metabolized.
 Notably, the proposed 4-hydroxytryptamine compound would differ from serotonin (5-hydroxytryptamine) only by the position of the hydroxy- group.
-Norbaeocystin is hydroxylated at the 4th position in the molecule whereas serotonin is hydroxylated at the 5th position.
+Norbaeocystin is hydroxylated at the 4th position in the molecule, whereas serotonin is hydroxylated at the 5th position.

-Many anecdotal reports suggest that different species of magic mushrooms result in different effects for the user.
-However, almost all discussions of magic mushrooms focus on just one molecule: psilocybin.
-Some molecules in magic mushrooms have never been formally studied.
+Anecdotal experience reports on sites like Erowid and Bluelight suggest that different species of magic mushrooms result in different effects for the user.
+However, the majority of discussions on the effects of magic mushrooms center around on just one molecule: psilocybin.

 Understanding how each psilocybin derivative contributes to the overall effect of a magic mushroom experience would allow researchers to create targeted formulations.
-Such formulations could be optimized to provide certain properties without undesired side-effects.
-See, e.g., Wood Lover Paralysis arising from certain species of psilocybin-containing mushrooms.
+Such formulations could be optimized to provide specific properties without undesired side-effects.
+For example, Wood Lover Paralysis arising from certain species of psilocybin-containing mushrooms.